 Google Chrome is the world’s most popular browser, with nearly 70% of the desktop browser market share.
-The email address and password details that you use in Chrome are the same as the Google account details that you use for Gmail, YouTube, and other Google-adjacent websites.
+The email address and password details used in Chrome are the same as the Google account details used for Gmail, YouTube, and other Google-adjacent websites.
 So, to change your Chrome password, you must change your Google account password.

-In this article, we outline how to change your Google password from within the Chrome browser.
-We also discuss how you can recover your user account if you’ve forgotten your password altogether.
+This article outlines how to change your Google password from within the Chrome browser.
+We also discuss how you can recover your user account if you’ve forgotten your password.

 How to change your Google Chrome password

-The account page has many settings and interesting reports on your Google account usage, but what you’re looking for is Security.
-It is on the menu to the left.
-This will bring you to a page that lists several security settings, including your password details.
+The account page has many settings and exciting reports on your Google account usage, but what you’re looking for is Security.
+It is on the menu to the left, and this will bring you to a page that lists several security settings, including your password details.

-From now on, you can log into Chrome (and other Google products) using your new password.
+Using your new password, you can log into Chrome (and other Google products).

 How to reset your Google Chrome password